NREL/cooptima-co-optimizer/Docs/Basics.rst

 -----------

 #.
 Input scripts
-	The behaviour of the co-optimizer is controlled by the entires in the cooptimizer_input.py file.
+	The behavior of the co-optimizer is controlled by the entires in the cooptimizer_input.py file.

 #.
 Fuel properties database
 	The fuel properties that are used to estimate blend properties and ultimately evaluate the merit function are read in from a spreadsheet formatted like the example provided and specified in the cooptimizer_input.py file: